 - At your second visit, you will be fitted with a take-home whitening tray.
 You will also be given specific instructions on how to administer the gel and how often to wear your tray.

 - Follow the take-home directions and those of your dentist.

 - Continue to maintain proper oral hygiene through brushing and flossing.

 A Note of Assurance

 Tooth whitening is an established procedure in cosmetic dentistry.
 Carbamide Peroxide and Hydrogen Peroxide, the active whitening ingredients, have been used safely for many years in the treatment of gums and other oral soft tissue.

-Using the Colgate whitening formula means the whiter, brighter smile you dream of can be yours in just a few days.
+Using the Opalescence whitening formula means the whiter, brighter smile you dream of can be yours in just a few days.
 Schedule your appointment today!